spectralDNS/shenfun/docs/source/poisson.rst

         u_e(x) = \sin(k\pi x)(1-x^2) + a(1+x)/2 + b(1-x)/2,

 where :math:`k` is an integer and :math:`a` and :math:`b` are constants.
-Now, feeding :math:`u_e` through the Laplace operator, we see that the last two linear terms disappear, whereas the first term results in in
+Now, feeding :math:`u_e` through the Laplace operator, we see that the last two linear terms disappear, whereas the first term results in

 .. math::
    :label: _auto9